pufferpanel/documentation/source/guides/ssl-setup-nginx.rst

 To set up SSL with let's encrypt you will also need a domain pointed to your panel's IP address.

-Setting up pufferpanel to be served over SSL is simple.
+Setting up PufferPanel to be served over SSL is simple.
 We will use nginx and an Let's Encrypt certificate.
 First, let's install nginx.

 .. tabs::